The Four Fundamental Concepts of Psychoanalysis: Background

-In January 1963, Serge Leclaire succeeds Lacan as president of the S.F.P.
+In January 1963, Serge Leclaire succeeded Lacan as president of the S.F.P.
 (Societé Francaise de Psychanalyse).
-In May, envoys from the I.P.A (International Psychoanalytic Association) visit Paris and meet with Leclaire.
-Not only do they express doubts about Lacan's attitude towards Freud, but they also claim that Lacan manipulates transference through the short session: he must be excluded from the training courses.
+In May, envoys from the I.P.A (International Psychoanalytic Association) visited Paris and meet with Leclaire.
+Not only did they express doubts about Lacan's attitude towards Freud, but they also claimed that Lacan manipulates transference through the short session: he must be excluded from the training courses.
 At the Congress of Stockholm, in July, the I.P.A. votes an ultimatum: within three months Lacan's name has to be crossed off the list of didacticians.
 Two weeks before the expiration of the deadline fixed by the I.P.A.
-(October 31), a motion is called for Lacan's name to be removed from the list of training analysts.
-On November 19 a general meeting has to make a final decision on I.P.A.'s conditions regarding Lacan.
-Lacan then writes a letter to Leclaire announcing he will not attend the meeting because he can foresee the disavowal.
+(October 31), a motion was called for Lacan's name to be removed from the list of training analysts.
+On November 19 a general meeting had to make a final decision on I.P.A.'s conditions regarding Lacan.
+Lacan then wrote a letter to Leclaire announcing he would not attend the meeting because he could foresee the disavowal.
 Thus, on November 19, the members' majority takes the position in favor of the ban.
 As a result, Lacan no longer is one of the didacticians.
-The next day, his seminar on "The Names-of-the-Father" is to start at Sainte-Anne: he announces its end.
-Fragments of it will be published in L'excommunication.
+The next day, his seminar on "The Names-of-the-Father" was to start at Sainte-Anne: he announced its end.
+Fragments of it would be published in L'excommunication.